smiakchilo/aem-crash-course/lessons/2.11/part1.md

 Apache Felix is better known by the name of the standard it implements.
 Indeed, Felix is an implementation of **OSGi framework**.

-OSGi, also known as "Java dynamic module system", is a toolset for developing and deploying lightweight modular applications.
-The modules that we develop for AEM are usually known as _OSGi modules_, and services that power on modules are named _OSGi services_.
+OSGi, also known as "Java dynamic module system", is a toolset for developing and deploying modular applications.
+The modules that we develop for AEM are known as _OSGi modules_, and services that power on modules are named _OSGi services_.

 ```mermaid
 flowchart LR